abhishekapk/test/contribute.md

 Hey Guys ❤, we DSC GGV has conducted the [Hacktober Fest-2020](https://hacktoberfest.digitalocean.com/).
-So still if you have any Projects regarding Android or Web based technology or you want to modify/resolve(any bugs) of previous Projects then you to follow the [Contribution Guidelines](#Contribution-Guidelines).
+So still if you have any Projects regarding Android or Web based technology or you want to modify/resolve(any bugs) of previous Projects then you have to follow the [Contribution Guidelines](#Contribution-Guidelines).

 <img src="https://github.com/Developer-Student-Clubs-GGV/Competitive-Programming-Club-Projects/blob/master/Assets/hacktober%20Dockship%20%F0%9F%92%AF.png" height="500">